GoldScorpion69/LBS/README.md

 I'm not going to get deep into the weeds on all the mods included because quite frankly there's not anywhere near the amount of detail in this list as a lot of them and I don't think most of the people seeking to try this have a desire to read much about it.
 But here I will note a few things.
 My primary goal in creating this list was to play a super expanded LOTD with almost all of the huge worldspace mods like Falskaar, Wyrmstooth, Vigilant, etc included.
 I also wanted plenty of weapons and items to find organically without adding a bunch of collectibles that don't appeal to me.
 Now that one of our very own Wabbajack regulars has converted the massive _Book of UUNP_ to the CBBE 3BBB bodytype, this modlist includes hundreds of female armor variations in different stages of lewdness.
 Most of the visuals, character development and gameplay mechanics are either cribbed from Lexy or strongly resemble Lexy with the exception of TUDM The Ultimate Dodge Mod.
 I guess that's all I have to say about that.

 I did NOT include creature support because I wanted to use the Nemesis Behavior Engine without having to shoehorn FNIS in there too.
-I also did not include Devious Devices or any of its soft dependencies like Cursed Loot because only someone with more modding experience than me would know how to get those to stay stable in the long term.
+I also did not include Devious Devices or any of its soft dependencies like Cursed Loot because only someone with more scripting experience than me would know how to rewrite those mods to stay stable in the long term.
 Hell I've run a list with nothing but ZaZ, DD, and Cursed Loot on Oldrim (their native soil) and have my save crap itself with guards attacking me in an infinite bondage prison loop within 12 hours of starting a new game so ¯\_(ツ)_/¯

 ### Be A Casanova, Not A Maquis De Sade